Wallraf–Richartz Museum

-The Wallraf–Richartz Museum (full name in German: Wallraf-Richartz-Museum & Fondation Corboud) is one of the three major museums in Cologne, Germany.
-It houses an art gallery with a collection of fine art from the medieval period to the early twentieth century.
+The Wallraf–Richartz Museum (full name in German: Wallraf-Richartz-Museum & Fondation Corboud) is an art museum in Cologne, Germany, with a collection of fine art from the medieval period to the early twentieth century.
+It is one of the three major museums in Cologne.

 History

 The museum dates back to the year 1824, when the comprehensive collection of medieval art from Ferdinand Franz Wallraf came to the city of Cologne by inheritance.
 The first building was donated by Johann Heinrich Richartz, and the museum was opened in 1861, just after his death.

 The collection was regularly expanded by donations, especially the Haubrich collection of contemporary art in 1946.
 In 1976, on the occasion of the donation of Mr. and Mrs. Ludwig, the collection was split.
 The new Museum Ludwig took over the exhibition of the 20th century art.

 The current building from 2001, near the Cologne City Hall, was designed by Oswald Mathias Ungers.
+It stands on the site of the ancient Roman temple to Mars in the Colonia Claudia Ara Agrippinensium.

 Also in 2001, Swiss collector Gérard Corboud gave his impressionist and postimpressionist collection of over 170 works to the museum as a permanent loan.
 The museum then added "Fondation Corboud" to its name.

 Collections

 Gothic collection

-The Madonna in the Rose Bower is among the Gothic paintings in the collection of the Wallraf–Richartz Museum.
+The Madonna of the Rose Bower is among the Gothic paintings in the collection of the Wallraf–Richartz Museum.
 It was created by Stefan Lochner, who lived in Germany between 1410 and 1451, mainly working in Cologne.
 He is considered a late Gothic painter.
 His work usually has a clean appearance, combining the Gothic attention to long flowing lines with brilliant colors and a Flemish influence of realism and attention to detail.
 This painting is considered typical of his style.
 It was executed about 1450, and shows the Virgin and Child reposing in a blooming rose arbor that is attended by Lochner's characteristic, child angels.
 Another outstanding Gothic painting in the Wallraf-Richartz's collection is an Arrest of Jesus by the "Master of the Karlsruhe Passion", the only surviving panel of that painter's influential Passion cycle not kept in the Staatliche Kunsthalle Karlsruhe.